Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2024 Celebration for the Arts.

 A thriving arts community is the very reflection of our individual and collective hearts and souls.
 It demonstrates to each other and to the world the best that we have to offer.
 The passion and perseverance of our artists and our arts organizations are putting Calgary on the national and international stage.
 You are helping us tell the true Calgary story; the story of a city that is diverse, inclusive, welcoming, and leading the world in terms of its creative offerings.

-My love and thanks to all of those who made this evening possible and congratulations to this year’s nominees and winners.
-And, to all of you who dare to show up as you are and bravely offer your art to the world, please know, you are what makes Calgary great.
+My love and thanks to everyone who has made this evening possible, including the exceptionally talented teams at the Calgary Arts Development Authority and Arts Commons.
+And, to all of you who dare to show up as you are and bravely offer your art to the world, please know, that you are what makes Calgary great.

 Sincerely,